 There’s so much fear-mongering about the applicant tracking system, and it’s often used by frustrated job seekers as potentially a reason or a scapegoat for why things aren’t going their way.
 That might sound harsh, but “career coaches” are giving outdated advice, saying that the applicant tracking systems are the reason your document is not getting through.

 If it’s a two-page document, but it’s full of fluff and cliches and information that’s nice to know about you, but it’s not targeted or strategic in line with the job post, then there’s a waste of space.
-If you have a one-page resume, like one of those pretty Etsy templates with just a few headings, key points, and light on the content, or so crammed sample with size eight font because you’ve tried to put everything onto one page, that’s going to hurt your chances as well.
+If you have a one-page resume, like one of those pretty Etsy templates with just a few headings, main points, and light on the content, or so crammed sample with size eight font because you’ve tried to fit everything onto one page, that’s going to hurt your chances as well.
 So you don’t want to do that either.

 With Photo or Without